-You might not imagine that a day at Disney World requires much precision planning, but if you really want to make the most of it, packing the right things can save you valuable time, money and even temper tantrums!
+You might not imagine that a day at Walt Disney World Resort requires much precision planning, but if you really want to make the most of it, packing the right things can save you valuable time, money and even temper tantrums!

 Of course a lot of it is down to your individual needs, but whoever you are, there are several things you definitely should not forget!